AnnaLinden/Java_OOP/OrientationTask3/src/README.md

+# Task 4

+(W) Familiarize yourself with a few distributions that could be used in the simulator for experimentation.
+These distributions could be used in the following situations.
+Find answers online.
+You can also study other distributions.
+For example, Google "real life example of normal distribution".

+## Answer

+While researching online, I found a few distributions that could be useful in our simulator:

+Normal Distribution: Often called the Gaussian distribution, it's used to represent real-valued random variables whose distributions are not known.
+It's applicable in a variety of fields like natural and social sciences.
+A real-life example is human heights.
+In a population, heights tend to cluster around a central average value with a decrease in frequency as you move away from the mean.

+Binomial Distribution: Used when there are exactly two mutually exclusive outcomes of a trial, like success or failure.
+A real-life example is flipping a coin a certain number of times and counting the number of heads (or tails).

+Exponential Distribution: This is used for modeling the time between events in a process where events occur continuously and independently at a constant average rate.
+A typical example is the amount of time until the next bus arrives at a bus stop.

+Poisson Distribution: It's used for modeling the number of times an event occurs in a fixed interval of time or space.
+An example is the number of phone calls received by a call center per hour.

+These distributions can simulate different scenarios in our project, depending on what aspect of real-life we want to replicate or study.
+The choice of distribution depends on the nature of the data and the specific requirements of the simulation.

 # Task 3

 (W) Why can't a Singleton object be created from outside the Singleton class using the new operation?